 Mulch

-Leaves should not be dug into the soil, as they deplete the soil of nitrogen as they break down.
-However, when they are used simply as a top-dressing, they provide mulch to suppress weeds and retain soil moisture.
-In this scenario, worms and other organisms decompose the leaves at the soil line, and recycle the leaf nutrients in their waste.
+Leaves should not be dug or tilled into the soil, since leaves deplete the soil of nitrogen as they break down.
+When they are used simply as a top-dressing, they provide mulch to suppress weeds and retain soil moisture.

 ![]() |